 Hibernate uses the least amount of power of all the power-saving states and saves all of your information on a part of the hard disk before it turns the system off.
 If a power failure occurs the system can restore your work from the hard disk; if a power failure occurs when work is saved only to memory, then the work will be lost.
 Hibernate will also return you to where you last left off within seconds.
 You should put your mobile PC into Hibernate if you will not use the computer for a period of time, and will not have the chance to charge the battery.
-To add Hibernate to the Power Menu on page 3 - 9.
+To add Hibernate to the Power Menu see "Adding Hibernate/Sleep to the Power Menu" on page 3 - 9.